QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Develop with Apps Script and AppSheet Challenge Lab.md

 24. After the changes are saved, scroll to the top of the `Configuration` dialog to update the `App Status` to `LIVE – available to users`.
 You may have to reload the browser page to see the `App Status` field.

 25. Click `SAVE` again.

+26. Click the [Google Chat](https://chat.google.com/) link to open Google Chat.

+27. Select `Start a chat` > `Find apps` in the `Chat` section.

+28. From the list, search for `Attendance bot`, from the results, select the `Attendance Bot`, Apps Script lab bot that you created, and click `Chat`.

+   #### NOTE: When the direct message thread opens, you should see a message from the bot `thanking you for adding it to a DM`.

 ### Congratulations 🎉 for completing the Challenge Lab !